emooreatx/EthicsEngine/README.md

 ## Components

-- `reasoning_agent.py` – Defines the EthicsAgent and core reasoning logic
+- `ethicsengine.py` – Main entry point for launching the UI or running CLI tasks.
-- `run_benchmarks.py` – Evaluates responses to static ethical questions
+- `reasoning_agent.py` – Defines the EthicsAgent and core reasoning logic.
-- `run_scenarios.py` – Simulates dynamic planning, execution, and judgment for scenarios
+- `dashboard/` – Contains the Textual-based interactive dashboard UI.
-- `run_scenario_pipelines.py` – Similar to `run_scenarios` but organized as pipelines
+- `config/` – Configuration files for settings and logging.

-## Data Files
+## Data Files in data/

 - `species.json` – Defines traits for each fictional species
 - `golden_patterns.json` – Describes ethical models and principles